-Communications will be by dual OPGW for the dual and single circuit transmission lines.
+Communications will be by two OPGW for the double circuit transmission lines.

 Spare capacity in the OPGW system will be offered to telecommunications carriers willing to pass the benefit of this spare capacity on to communities along the Project corridor selection.